St. Catharines Rowing Club

 Richard Louis Henry (Dick) Schram played a crucial role in sustaining rowing in St. Catharines during a challenging period.
 During and immediately after the First World War, the club was dormant in 1917, 1918, 1919, and 1920.
 In 1920, Schram, along with A. H. Malcolmson, stepped in to help resurrect the Henley Regatta, ensuring the continuity of this important rowing tradition.
 On August 15, 1921, Schram was elected president of the newly formed Niagara District Aquatic Club, which entered St. Catharines crews in competition, and he was re-elected on March 29, 1922, as president of the N.D.A.C.

 Born on November 12, 1873, in London, Ontario, he was the son of Burwell Schram and Isabella Bowman.
-Schram never married and devoted much of his life to rowing and athletic administration.
+Schram devoted much of his life to rowing and athletic administration.

 Beyond his local contributions, Schram served as president of the Canadian Association of Amateur Oarsmen in 1934 and 1935, and in December 1951, he was made a life member of the C.A.A.O.
 A charter member of the St. Catharines Rowing Club, he also served as club captain and coach, leaving a lasting legacy in Canadian rowing.